dcycle/dcycle-accounting/docs/principles/index.md

 ### Spreadsheets are first-class citizens

-For all their shortcomings, spreadsheets are so widespread that I have decided to base everything I do on spreadsheets.
+For all their shortcomings, spreadsheets are so widespread that I have decided to base everything I do on spreadsheets, with no custom scripting.
 That will reduce the learning curve for new users of this system.

 **Dcycle Accounting examples have been tested with Google Sheets, so if you use a different product, your results may differ.**

 ### Open source

 This project is 100% open-source and can be freely used and adapted by anyone.
+The source code of this website can be found on [GitHub](https://github.com/dcycle/dcycle-accounting).

 ### No database, your spreadsheets are your data

 Many accounting systems put your data in black-box databases, and allow you to import data into, and export data from, them.

 Dcycle Accounting has no database: your spreadsheets are your data.
+This prevents vendor lock-in.

 ### Double-entry accounting